normal-computing/fuji-web/CONTRIBUTING.md

 We're always looking for ways to improve WebWand.
 If you have an idea for a new feature or an enhancement to an existing one, please submit it as an issue, using a clear and concise title and description.
 Explain why this enhancement would be useful, and if possible, include examples of how it could be implemented.

 ### Contributing Code

+Confirm alignment on the proposed work.
+For small fixes or minor enhancements, make sure there is an open and accepted issue.
+For larger contributions, a design or plan should have been reviewed and agreed upon by the maintainers.

 Before submitting your first code contribution, please make sure to: